 House Deans and Mentors will invite students to honorary house positions.
 Learn more about the House System on the Royal House page.

-Each Fall TFA has Homecoming festivities that include a parade, king and queen coronation, a Homecoming football game, spirit week, and powder-puff football game.
+Each Fall TFA has Homecoming festivities that include a parade, king and queen coronation, a Homecoming football game and tailgate, spirit week, and powder-puff football game.
 The week is a whirl of color and fun.
-Upper School students build floats for the parade, cheer their class in class competitions, cheer with major enthusiasm at pep rallies, and tailgate at the Homecoming game to cheer our heroes of the gridiron.
+Students participate in the parade, cheer on their peers in class competitions and pep rallies, as well as many more homecoming theme specific activities.

 If you are an alumnus of TFA, please come and join us.
 Check out the school calendar to see when this year’s festivities are scheduled and plan on coming out to renew old friendships and make new ones.